GerritCodeReview/git-repo/docs/python-support.md

 Otherwise the default branches (e.g. stable & main) will be used which will require Python 3.

-This means the [repo launcher] needs to support both Python 2 & Python 3, but since it doesn't import any other repo code, this shouldn't be too problematic.

 The main branch will require Python 3.6 at a minimum.
 If the system has an older version of Python 3, then users will have to select the legacy Python 2 branch instead.